saishdesai23/saishdesai23.github.io/README.md

 # About me
 I am a Data Enthusiast with expertise in Machine Learning, Time Series Forecasting, Natural Language Processing and Supply Chain Management.
 I am passionate about solving real-world problems by making data interpretable to machine learning models and identifying patterns for predicting results.
 As an avid reader of research papers and technical articles I keep myself up-to-date with the latest advances in the field of data science.
-My experience in the technology consulting industry involving interaction with stakeholders from multiple indusrial sectoers makes me a skilled communicator with ability to explain complex technical concepts to non-technical audiences.
+My experience in the technology consulting industry involving interaction with stakeholders from multiple industrial sectors makes me a skilled communicator with ability to explain complex technical concepts to non-technical audiences.
+I am currently working as Data Scientist at Prairie Research Institute within the Watershed Science Research Team.
+I have built multi-objective optimization frameworks, trained deep learning models for accurate forecasting, and created visualizations.
 I am also a team player and enjoy working collaboratively with others to achieve common goals.
 I am always looking for new challenges and opportunities to learn and grow.

 Coding, Cooking, Consulting - The 3 Cs of my life.